b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 to extract their content using the dot syntax (as we probably sometimes will in the upcoming sections).

-OK, enough about the variables, time to check functions.
+OK, enough about the variables, time to meet functions.

 ## Functions {#sec:julia_language_functions}